What Is Esports? (And What It Means for Business)

-However, as the industry evolves, the line between sports and esports is becoming increasingly blurred: Traditional sports franchises are starting to embrace esports options, and there has even been talk about esports being included in the Olympic program.
+However, as the industry evolves, the line between sports and esports is becoming increasingly blurred: Traditional sports franchises are starting to embrace esports options, and the International Olympic Committee even staged a slate of 5 esports ahead of the 2021 Tokyo olympics.

 The most popular viewing platform is Twitch; but fans typically use multiple platforms including YouTube, Facebook, and even broadcast TV.
 This makes the exact viewership count for events difficult to quantify, but one thing is abundantly clear: Viewership is soaring.

 Esports fans tend to be deeply engaged, averaging 100 minutes of watch time per session.
 And the market isn’t just serving “hardcore gamers”: Only about half of viewers actually play the video game they are watching.

 Gaming and esports are deeply integrated: Many fans become engaged in esports, the professional scene of gaming, via their own playing experience.
 Stars and fans can play both competitively and casually.

 Throughout this piece we touch on opportunities that focus on esports, but are integrated with the wider gaming space.

 Global funding for esports companies is exploding as investors scramble to grab a piece of the growing pie.
 The industry has seen hugely diverse investor backing — from athletes and sports tycoons to tech moguls and pop artists.